 In addition to music and viola, my other passion is neuroscience, especially the study of music and the brain.
 I am especially interested in how neuroscience can help musicians get the most out of their daily practice and also how musicians’ brains differ from non-musicians’ brains.

-Here is a recent paper that I wrote for the Journal of the American Viola Society:
+Here are two recent papers that I wrote for the Journal of the American Viola Society:

 While a graduate student at NEC, I wrote two papers on topics having to do with music and the brain, which you can read by downloading the PDFs below.
 Both need updates and revisions because of the constantly evolving research, so check back periodically for new and improved versions!